 Special Collections collects the political papers of retiring members of the U.S. Senate or House who represented the people of Northern Kentucky.
 It also collects the papers of retiring Kentucky State Senators or Representatives providing they were members of the Northern Kentucky delegation and held leadership positions at the time of their retirement.
 Leadership positions include Senate President, Speaker of the House, Majority/Minority Caucus Chairs (both houses), Majority/Minority Whips, and Floor Leader.
 Exceptions may be made under extenuating circumstances.

-The Dean of the Library reserves the right to make the final decision regarding whether or not to accept records/papers into the Special Collections and University Archives.
+The University Archivist reserves the right to make the final decision regarding whether or not to accept records/papers into the Special Collections and University Archives.

 The department does not collect papers primarily consisting of genealogical information.
 Donors of these materials are referred to their local county historical society or public library.